String of dolphins is a succulent plant with easy care needs, yet it loses its dolphin-like leaf shape when overwatered alongside other care mishaps.

 Their growth habits, family name, and plant care requirements are the same.
 So, you must look carefully at the leaves to differentiate between them.

 The string of dolphins plant is a cross between the string of pearls and the candle plant (hot dog cactus).

 So, it is no big deal for a child to represent their parent.

-The growth habits of both the plants are the same, while the main difference is the shape of their leaves.
+The growth habits of both plants are the same, but the main difference is the shape of their leaves.

 The string of dolphins has leaves shaped like dipping dolphins, while the string of pearls has a rounder shape, like small balls.

 One other noticeable difference between them is their watering needs.
 The string of dolphins seems to require more water than the string of pearls.

 The plant care of dolphins is comparatively easier than that of pearls.

 The string of dolphins is an intriguing plant to have indoors.
 People love this plant because of its beautiful set of leaves and the plant care requirements.

 However, you must keep your pets and kids away from this plant if you want them safe.